WolfgangKonen/oekolopoly_v2/README.md

 stable-baselines3==2.7.0
 tqdm==4.67.1
 ```
-in a file requirements.txt.
+in a file `requirements.txt`.
 Then run the command
 ```
    python -m pip install -r requirements.txt
 ```